NoobMaster2512/NoobMaster2512/README.md

 - 👋 Hi, I’m @NoobMaster2512
 - 👀 I’m interested in web development and improving my skills
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning fullstack web development and some app development (android).
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on:
-- 📫 How to reach me ...
+- 📫 How to reach me: Bluesky
-- 😄 Pronouns:
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact:

 <!---